Trump basks in chants of ‘LeBron James sucks’ at Pennsylvania rally

 A blunter version of that sentiment was famously uttered in 2018 by Fox News host Laura Ingraham, who told James and fellow NBA star Kevin Durant to “shut up and dribble.”
 She was responding to comments those two had made about Trump that included James declaring that the president “really don’t give a f--- about the people.”

-James then addressed Ingraham’s remarks by asserting that he “will definitely not shut up and dribble.”
+James addressed Ingraham’s remarks by asserting that he “will definitely not shut up and dribble.”
 Describing himself as “more than an athlete,” James said, “I mean too much to so many kids that feel like they don’t have a way out, and they need someone to help lead them out of the situation they’re in.”

 After James and almost every other NBA player and coach joined in kneeling during the anthem when the NBA resumed its season in July, he praised former NFL quarterback Colin Kaepernick — himself a target in the past of Trump’s criticism — for providing the inspiration.